NIDA-IRP-CCMB/QSAR_DAT-hERG/README.md

 ## Runtime environment

-These models are coded in python 3.7.6 ( intallor from Anaconda python [Anaconda3-2020.02-*.sh](https://repo.anaconda.com/archive/)).
+These models are coded in python 3.7.6 (installer from Anaconda python [Anaconda3-2020.02-*.sh](https://repo.anaconda.com/archive/)).
 They were developed using RDKit version 2020.03.3, scikit-learn 0.23.2, MolVS 0.1.1, and xgboost 1.0.2.
 Xgboost, Scikit-learn, RDKit and prerequisites were installed from the anaconda repository (using the channel rdkit for rdkit and its prerequisites).
 MolVS